To celebrate its fourth year, instead of bringing in four companies, the Paper Street Theatre Improv Festival brought in four directors.

 Dave Morris is a speaker, teacher, and storyteller, but mostly he's an improviser.
 He's been teaching, producing and performing improvisation around Canada and the world for the last 15 years.
 He is the artistic director of the award-winning Paper Street Theatre co. in Victoria B.C., was a long-time volunteer and regional director for the Canadian Improv Games, and performs his one-man improvised storytelling shows to high acclaim.
 He has performed and taught at festivals around the world, including Seattle, London, Berlin, Amsterdam, Chicago, and many more across Canada.
 He's busy often, but can always be busier.

-We have two workshops being offered during the festival!
-One from each of our visiting guests.
-You can sign up individually, or sign up for our sign up for both using our Festival Workshop Package option and save yourself $20!
+We have three public workshops during the festival!
+You can sign up individually, or sign up for two or more and save yourself $10 per workshop!

 Why are some improvisors able to hold our attention on stage even when they aren't doing much?
 Some people are great entertainers, and some have a mystery to every performance.
 This workshop will help you level up your scene work: you will learn the secrets to actively “not talking” about what is happening while still building the scene and the relationship.
 You will learn how to build subtext and layers in every offer you make.
 And you will come away with skills to know when and how to “play resistance” and still say yes… and!